 "Performing Arts is incredibly joyful in all respects.
 You are given the opportunity to perform live in front of an audience providing an experience like no other.
 Additionally, this course has challenged me physically, vocally and mentally in dancing, singing and acting pieces of different levels of difficulty.
 Whenever you find something particularly difficult, the teachers are more than happy to help whenever necessary and couldn't be more friendly.
 I thoroughly enjoyed this course."

-Isabel John - year 13

-The course is divided into four units, three mandatory and one optional.
-Two units are studied in year 12, with a further two units studied in year 13.

-Year 12 Units

-Unit 1: Investigating Practitioners Work (mandatory)

-Unit 2: Developing Skills and Techniques For Live Performance (mandatory)

-Year 13 Units

-Unit 3: Group Performance Workshop (mandatory)

-Unit 4: Choose from a range of optional units, including Musical Theatre Techniques, Acting Styles, Interpreting Classical Text For Performance, and Developing The Voice For Performance.

-The Extended Certificate is for those who are interested in learning about the performing arts sector alongside other fields of study, with a view to progressing to a wide range of higher education courses, or for moving into employment within the performing arts sector.
+Isabel John - year 13 Career and Progression Opportunities The Extended Certificate is for those who are interested in learning about the performing arts sector alongside other fields of study, with a view to progressing to a wide range of higher education courses, or for moving into employment within the performing arts sector.
 It provides learners with the opportunity to develop all-round performance skills and transferable skills such as self-confidence. self-presentation, personal discipline, time management and organisational skills which are highly regarded by higher education and employers.

-Queen Elizabeth High School, Llansteffan Road, Johnstown, Carmarthen SA31 3NL
+Contact Queen Elizabeth High School, Llansteffan Road, Johnstown, Carmarthen SA31 3NL

-This course is a relevant option for those students who have found the physics sections of their science courses interesting and challenging.
+Physics Overview This course is a relevant option for those students who have found the physics sections of their science courses interesting and challenging.
 Physicists use the laws they uncover to develop new materials, machinery, and technology to improve our lives and help us explore the universe further, from computers to telescopes and spacecraft.
 Physicists ask some big questions, but they specialise in different areas and their work can be varied.
 For example, nuclear physicists study the tiniest particles of matter to discover what the universe is made of, whereas astrophysicists study some of the largest things - stars planets and celestial bodies.
 Many physicists also combine their work with the other sciences (Chemistry and Biology) to study things like meteorology (the atmosphere) and geophysics (the structure of the Earth).
 Physics @ QEHS: